serilog-archive/serilog-sinks-loggr/README.md

     .CreateLogger();
 ```

 As Loggr can track users, the sink will try to find a property called `UserName` and pass that to Loggr as a dedicated property.
 You can change the name of the property in one of the settings of the extension of the sink.
-The rest of the properties are being send as data elements to Loggr.
+The rest of the properties are being sent as data elements to Loggr.